Best Marketing Attribution Tools 2025: ROI Tracking & Analytics

 Channel Coverage

-Triple Whale tracks marketing impact across various channels, including email, social media, web, mobile, and even offline efforts.
+Triple Whale tracks marketing impact across various channels, including email, YouTube, web, mobile, and even offline efforts.
 Its Total Impact Attribution Model pairs with post-purchase surveys to capture insights that traditional tracking often misses.

 For instance, EcoBio Boutique discovered that Facebook was their most effective first-touchpoint.
 This insight helped them lower their cost per acquisition (CPA) by 33%, improve return on ad spend (ROAS) by 55%, and increase profits by an impressive 311% [10].